levihernandez/spark-csv-parquet/README.md

   ```

 * modify the code in the parks.scala file to include a main class and object name
-The SBT project is included in this tutorial inside the sbtc directory.
 * compile the code and find the new JAR file

 ```shell